billdueber/ht-item-abandoned/README.md

   * print holdings
   * last update date
 * Make it easier to make catalog/db calls in batches (API now is ugly)
+* Make it easier to use on non-repo machines (to get access to all the catalog metadata easily)